 - My Account

-*On this date we mark the birth of Charles Arthur Hayes in 1918.
-He was a Black unionist, politician, and a member of the House of Representatives from Illinois.
+*On this date, we mark the birth of Charles Arthur Hayes in 1918.
+He was a Black unionist, politician, and member of the House of Representatives from Illinois.

-From Cairo, Alexander County, Ill., he graduated from Sumner High School, Cairo in 1935; Hayes was a trade unionist, 1938-1983, where he was a president from 1940 to 1942.
-In 1943, he served as vice president of, United Food and Commercial Workers Union.
-Also in 1972, Hayes wa afounding member of the Coalition of Black Trade Unionists (CBTU).
-Hayes was elected as a Democrat to the Ninety-eighth Congress, by special election, August 23, 1983, to fill the vacancy caused by the resignation of Harold Washington and was re-elected to the Ninety-ninth and to the three succeeding Congresses and served for nearly ten years.
+From Cairo, Alexander County, Ill., he graduated from Sumner High School, Cairo, in 1935; Hayes was a trade unionist from 1938-1983, where he was a president from 1940 to 1942.
+In 1943, he served as vice president of the United Food and Commercial Workers Union.
+Also, in 1972, Hayes was a founding member of the Coalition of Black Trade Unionists (CBTU).
+Hayes was elected as a Democrat to the Ninety-eighth Congress by special election on August 23, 1983, to fill the vacancy caused by the resignation of Harold Washington and was re-elected to the Ninety-ninth and the three succeeding Congresses and served for nearly ten years.

 While a representative, Hayes was on the Committee on Education and Labor and Small Business Committee.
-He was most noted for pieces of legislation to encourage school dropouts to reenter and complete their education.
+He was most noted for legislation encouraging school dropouts to reenter and complete their education.
 He also consistently opposed the programs of the then-white-minority government of South Africa.
-Charles Hayes was an unsuccessful candidate for re-nomination in 1992 to the One Hundred Third Congress.
-He was a resident of Chicago, Ill., until his death on April 8, 1997.
+Charles Hayes was an unsuccessful candidate for re-nomination in 1992 to the One Hundred-Third Congress.
+He was a Chicago, Ill. resident until his death on April 8, 1997.